Preview Environments per PR: The Setup That Pays Back Quickly

 Why preview environments

-Code review on a static diff misses behavior.
-Code review with a working preview catches regressions and UX issues at PR time, not after merge.
+Code review on a static diff misses behaviour.
+A working preview environment per PR catches regressions and UX issues at review time, not after merge; the dividend is every PR.

 Four implementation components